Cyclura pinguis: Recovery efforts

 Intense conservation efforts are underway to protect this species.

 In the 1980s, eight iguanas were moved from Anegada to Guana Island, British Virgin Islands, to start a second population in part of the species' former range.
 Guana Island is not a limestone island, and does not provide as many natural retreats as Anegada does.
 The iguanas appear to be doing well and reproducing in areas free of feral sheep, which is its only competitor for vegetation.
 Approximately 20 adult iguanas are estimated to inhabit Guana and offspring have been seen each year since 1987.
 Guana Island Wildlife Sanctuary continues to try to rid the island of sheep, which may improve the habitat for iguanas.

 The Anegada ground iguana has also been successfully bred in captivity at the San Diego Zoo and the Fort Worth Zoo.
 Both zoos have actively been working with the British Virgin Islands on a joint-recovery program started in 1997 on Anegeda Island.
 120 iguanas have been raised at the facility for release into the wild.
 Hatchlings are fed and protected so they can be "headstarted" for the wild and not fall prey to feral dogs and cats.
-This offsets the juvenile mortality rate and is accompanied by field research, nestsite protection, and monitoring of released animals.
+This offsets the juvenile mortality rate and is accompanied by field research, nest site protection, and monitoring of released animals.